 Drilling for water is one of the most convenient options in areas lacking municipal water service, but it is also expensive.

 Depending on your property’s location, whether you have water rights or not, and the depth to ground-water, a well may not work for you.

 If a well is either infeasible or out of your budget, know there are other options.

-The most basic option is to haul your water from the closest public water station or other water source.
+The most basic option is to haul your water from the closest public water station or other water sources.

-With enough portable water jugs and a trailer or large vehicle, you can probably get away with hauling water once a week.
+With enough portable water jugs and a trailer, you can probably get away with hauling water once a week.

 Of course, this option comes with a number of challenges if you are planning to live full-time on your property.